TaylorJadin/jadin.me-jekyll/_posts/2019-01-14-digid-and-media-consumption.md

 *Tiny Tiny RSS hosted on my domain at reader.jadin.me*

 This is where RSS readers (remember Google Reader?) come back in to importance for me.
 Unfortunately Google Reader has been [discontinued since 2013](https://www.google.com/reader/about/) so I started my search for something to replace it.
-I tried several platforms like [Feedly](https://feedly.com/i/welcome), [Inoreader](https://www.inoreader.com/?lang=en_US), and [NewsBlur](https://newsblur.com/), and while those platforms were mostly what I wanted [^1] I wasn't
+I tried several platforms like [Feedly](https://feedly.com/i/welcome), [Inoreader](https://www.inoreader.com/?lang=en_US), and [NewsBlur](https://newsblur.com/).
+While those platforms were mostly what I wanted[^1] I felt as long as I was going to take ownership over what I read, I should take ownership of the tool I would use to do my reading as well, so I decided to go with something that I could host on my own domain.

+After some more research I decided on Tiny Tiny RSS, which I have setup with my favorite blogs and news sources at [reader.jadin.me](reader.jadin.me).
+After some tinkering I got everyting working the way I like AND I solved my problem with feeling stressed out by the number of unread items using this thought technology:[^2]

+### I don't need to read everything in my RSS reader.
+It is both OK and totally healthy to hit "Mark as Read" on occasion.

 [^1]: I recommend Inoreader if you are not looking to host something yourself.

+[^2]: Thought technol